 - To what extent the writing, clarity, and presentation of the application components influence the review. - 2.
-Programmatic Review: To make funding recommendations, the following equally considered criteria are used by programmatic reviewers:

-a.
-Ratings and evaluations of the peer reviewers

-- b.
-Relevance to the mission of the DHP and FY14 PCRP, as evidenced by the following: - Adherence to the intent of the award mechanism - Programmatic relevance in relation to the PCRP overarching challenges and focus areas - Relative impact and innovation - Program portfolio composition
+Programmatic Review: To make funding recommendations and select the application(s) that, individually or collectively, will best achieve the program objectives, the following equally considered criteria are used by programmatic reviewers: - a.
+Ratings and evaluations of the peer reviewers - b.
+Relevance to the mission of the DHP and FY15 PCRP, as evidenced by the following: - Adherence to the intent of the award mechanism - Programmatic relevance in relation to the PCRP overarching challenges and focus areas - Relative impact and innovation - Program portfolio composition with consideration of new and established investigators